Reliable Characterization for Improving and Validating Accurate Quantum Operations: Setting and Notation

-We consider a $d$-dimensional quantum system.
+We consider a characterization problem of quantum operations on a quantum system.
+Let $d$ denote the dimension of the system.
 We assume that $d$ is finite and known.
+The purpose is to know mathematical representations of a set of unknown state preparations, measurements, and gates that are implemented in a QIP protocol.
+We use notations $\rho$, $\bm{\Pi}$, and $\mathcal{G}$ for a density matrix for a state preparation, a positive operator-valued measure (POVM) for a measurement, and a linear trace-preserving and completely-positive (TPCP) map for a gate.
+For simplicity, we consider a set of quantum operations, $\bm{s}$, consisting of single state preparation, single measurement, and multiple gates.
+Generalizations of theoretical results in Sec.~\ref{sec:theoreticalResults} to cases of multiple state preparations and measurements are straightforward.
+Let $n_{\mathrm{g}}$ denote the number of gates in $\bm{s}$.

-We use $\state$, $\povm = \{ \povmelement \}_{\outcome \in \outcomeset}$, and $\gate$ for representing density matrix, positive operator-valued measure (POVM), and linear trace-preserving and completely positive (TPCP) map as mathematical representations of state preparation, measurement, and gate, respectively.
-We assume that the set of possible measurement outcomes, $\Omega$, is discrete and finite.
-Let $\gate^{\mapAdjoint}$ denote the adjoint map of $\gate$.
-We use $\qoset$ for representing a set of a state preparation, measurement (POVMs), and $\numGates$ quantum gates, i.e., $\qoset = \{ \rho, \bm{\Pi}, \mathcal{G}_{1}, \ldots , \mathcal{G}_{\numGates} \}$.
-We can choose a real vector parametrization of $\bm{s}$, and we identify $\bm{s}$ and the parametrization vector.
-Let $\qosetsphysical$ denote the set of all parametrization vectors that give sets of physical quantum operations.
-Let $\starget \in \qosetsphysical$ denote a set of noiseless quantum operations that we aim to implement in a quantum information processing (QIP) protocol.
-We know what the target set $\starget$ is.
-Let $\strue \in \qosetsphysical$ denote a set of noisy quantum operations that we have implemented in a lab.
-The true set $\strue$ is unknown, and the main task of quantum characterization is to estimate $\strue$ from a set of experimental data and to estimate how different $\strue$ and $\starget$ are.
-The information about the disagreement is used to further improve the accuracy of $\strue$ or to validate the suitability for the QIP protocol.
+A set of quantum operation can be parametrized with a real Euclidean vector.
+We identify the set $\bm{s}$ and the parametrization vector.
+Details of the parametrization are explained in Appendix~\ref{sec:parametrization}.
+Let $\mathcal{S}$ denote the physical region in the Euclidean space.
+Let $\bm{s}^{\mathrm{target}} \in \mathcal{S}$ denote the ideal, noiseless, and known set of quantum operations that we aim to implement in a lab.
+An implemented set, say $\bm{s}^{\mathrm{true}} \in \mathcal{S}$, is unknown, noisy, and different from $\bm{s}^{\mathrm{target}}$ because of imperfections on experimental devices.
+The information of the discrepancy is used to further improve the accuracy of $\strue$ or to validate the suitability for the QIP protocol.